5 Reasons You Can’t Let Tendonitis Go Untreated

 Untreated tendonitis can lead to a permanent weakening of the tendon.
 This often results in a rupture of the tendon, which will require surgery to repair.
 It can also cause permanent damage to the affected tissues in the area.

 Repeated bouts with tendonitis will result in scar tissue forming in the area.
-Pain and inflammation will continue to form since scar tissue is not as flexible as tendons.
+Pain and inflammation will continue to form since scar tissue is less flexible than tendons.
 This often causes people to “force” the affected joint to work harder, which causes more inflammation.
-Untreated tendonitis can become a life-long pain issue that interferes with even everyday tasks such as dressing, walking, eating, or brushing your hair.
-Don’t let this happen to you!
+To gain a better understanding, you can refer to this scientific study on Tendinosis.

 We encourage you to contact us for an appointment at Better Health Anchorage or Better Health Juneau.